kubernetes/kubernetes/docs/user-guide/connecting-applications.md

 nginxsvc     10.245.0.14:80,10.245.0.15:80
 ```

 You should now be able to curl the nginx Service on `10.0.116.146:80` from any node in your cluster.
-Note that the Service ip is completely virtual, it never hits the wire, if you’re curious about how this works you can read more about the [service proxy](services.md#virtual-ips-and-service-proxies).
+Note that the Service IP is completely virtual, it never hits the wire, if you’re curious about how this works you can read more about the [service proxy](services.md#virtual-ips-and-service-proxies).

 ## Accessing the Service